 Here is a sonar-based, custom-made autonomous vehicle Swan.

 The Swan robot hugs a wall

-with a left handed rule.
+with a left-handed rule.

-Notice the vehicle’s high fidelity motion.
+Notice the vehicle’s object-driven

 Swan’s sonars report

 This exact movement is reproducible.

 Atomic Motions execute their algorithms quickly because they consist only of geometrical equations.
 The sensor-motion sampling-control loop contains no AI-related computations; we should not include any of those time-consuming processing because we want the theoretically fastest response.
 The quick response in the Swan robot video below demonstrates quick steering surpassing human drivers’ skills.